jadecobra/python_tdd_exercises/source/how_to/make_person.rst

             )
         )

-  the test is still green.
+  and the test is still green.
 I now only need to change the value of ``first_name`` in one place

   .. code-block:: python